 |

-north (to the Arctic Ocean)!
-The Athabasca River gets its waters
+Athabasca River rafting – The Athabasca River gets its waters

-from the ice fields so in the spring it's cloudy white with icy chunks and
+from the ice fields, so in the spring it's cloudy white with icy chunks, and

-has only gentle "rapids.")
-You'll drift past wide open spaces
+to see scenery, drift past wide open spaces

 kids may prefer rougher rides in smaller 6 person rafts. |